 - You never know anything because you’re stupid.

 - You always make stupid decisions.

-How To Put A Halt To Self-Criticism
+How To Put A Stop To Self-Criticism

 First things first: Know that help is available.
-You can turn to providers of psychological and counseling services who can assist you in turning your self-criticism into self-compassion, empowerment, and contentment.
+You can turn to the providers of psychological and counseling services who can assist you in turning your self-criticism into self-compassion, empowerment, and contentment.
 You can get their help to stop your damaging self-criticism habit.

 1. Be aware of the inclination to critique yourself

 When you become aware of the negative thoughts, the complaining, and the comparisons, which are all just different facets of self-criticism, you shift to becoming an observer.